oscar-barlow/gilded-rose/docs/roadmap.md

 As a Guilded Rose team member,
 So that I can see how some products appreciate in quality with time, I want "Aged Brie" to increase in quality by day.

 As a Guilded Rose team member,
-To represent special qualities of legendary items,
-I don't want their quality or sell-by date to ever decrease

-As a Guilded Rose team member,
 To represent extremely time-limited items,